petter-holmberg/elements/README.md

 `Same_as` describes a pair of types that are the same.

-`Weakly_equality_comparable` describes a type with equality comparison operators that may not necessarily be callable twice.
+`Convertible_to` describes a pair of types where the first is implicitly and explicitly convertible to the second.

+`Boolean_testable` describes a type that is implicitly and explicitly convertible to `bool`.

-`Equality_comparable` describes a type with equality comparison operators that can be called multiple times.
+`Equality_comparable` describes a type with equality comparison operators.
 `Equality_comparable_with` describes two types with equality comparison operators defined between them.

 `Destructible` describes a type with a destructor.
 `Constructible` describes a type with a constructor.
-`Default_constructible` describes a type with a default constructor.
+`Default_initializable` describes a type for which the variable initialization `T t` is valid.
 `Move_constructible` describes a type with a move constructor.
 `Copy_constructible` describes a type with a copy constructor.
 `Assignable` describes a type with assignment operator.